rlautan/recras-wordpress-plugin/readme.txt

 1. Example of a programme with the Twenty Fifteen theme

 == Changelog ==

+= 2.0.5 =
+Update online booking library version:
+  * Fixed a bunch of minor bugs and inconsistencies
+  * Show line price based on amount selected

 = 2.0.4 =
 * Update online booking library version